apache/mynewt-site/docs/os/tutorials/blinky_console.md

 3534: >
 ```

-Remember, we turned the CONSOLE_PROMPT and the CONSOLE_TICKS on earlier.
-You can try some commands now:
+You can try some commands:

 ```no-highlight
 3609: > ?